coder/coder/docs/faqs.md

 of these values can lead to existing workspaces failing to start.
 This issue occurs because the Terraform state will not be in sync with the new template.

-However, a lesser-known CLI sub-command, `update`, can resolve this issue.
+However, a lesser-known CLI sub-command, [`coder update`](https://coder.com/docs/v2/latest/cli/update), can resolve this issue.
 This command re-prompts users to re-enter the input variables, potentially saving the workspace from a failed status.